PTL-Unibo/Merlino2D/README.md

 out = Merlino2D(opts,"key1",value1,"key2",value2,...);
 ```
 `opts` is a structure that contains the input parameters for the simulation.
-Default values for these parameters can be found inside **DefaultMerlino2Dinput.m**.
+Some parameters have default values that can be found inside **DefaultMerlino2Dinput.m**.

 The key-value arguments are optional and can be used to overwrite the parameters passed though `opts`.